-The difference between each simulation run is determined by the amount of nodes and by the size of the interval from which the bandwidth value is chosen, i.e., by the variable Y in Table I. Initially, there are 50 simulated nodes and this number is incremented each simulation run by 50, until the number of nodes reaches 950.
+The difference between each simulation run is determined by the amount of nodes and by the size of the interval from which the bandwidth value is chosen, i. e., by the variable Y in Table 1.
+Initially, there are 50 simulated nodes and this number is incremented each simulation run by 50, until the number of nodes reaches 950.
 The value of the bandwidth constraint assigned to a route request is drawn from a discrete uniform distribution.
 We use three intervals for the uniform distribution: 64-1024 KB/s, 64-2048 KB/s and 64-5120 KB/s, respectively.
-In each case, the upper bound of the interval corresponds to the Y variable in Table I. This results in three curves on each graph, each curve having a total of 19 simulation points.
-Each simulation point is simulated 10 times and the results are used to computed the average.
+These intervals were selected in order to study the effect of bandwidth reservation on the scalability of the algorithm.
+In each case, the upper bound of the interval corresponds to the Y variable in Table 1.
+This results in three curves on each graph, each curve having a total of 19 simulation points.
+Each simulation point is simulated 10 times and the results are used to compute the average.
 Furthermore, each node runs in "idle"-mode, which means that if a source node does not receive an AP in time it will make no further attempt to try to open a new connection.